cnkeats/Commander/README.md

 ## Commander

 You are the Commander of your vessel!
 Your job is ship management and macro-navigation.
 Assignments are as follows:
+- Accept Missions and Goals on behalf of the vessel
 - Navigate the Ship between Systems and Planets
 - Navigate the Ship around large obstacles like Black Holes
 - Tell the Engineer when to go into hyperspace
 - Tell the Engineer how you would like Ship Power adjusted
+- Tell the Navigator to create a route with requested stops
 - Tell Weapons Experts when to engage in combat
 - Tell he Communications Expert when to contact outside entities
 - Request supplies